Find the answers to some of the questions most commonly asked by students from the United States.

 It takes just over an hour to get to central London from the Sussex campus by train, changing in Brighton.
 Many people live in Brighton and work in London, so rail connections are very frequent.
 For train times and fares, visit National Rail Enquiries.

 Sussex is in the warmest, sunniest part of the UK.
 Average temperatures range from 0-5 degrees in January to 20-25 degrees in August, with low humidity for most of the year.
 For the current forecast, see BBC weather (Brighton).

 Can I explore Europe easily from Brighton?

-Yes, from Brighton you can take a train to Paris and Brussels (via London).
+Yes, Gatwick Airport which hosts numerous low cost operators is just 30 minutes away enabling you to fly to most popular tourist destinations in Europe in just a couple of hours!
+From Brighton you can also take a train to Paris and Brussels (via London).
 The trip takes 4 hours 30 minutes.
 You can travel onward from these destinations to cities such as Amsterdam, Berlin, Geneva, Munich, etc.